What is Interactive Fiction?

 player that the room is decorated with striped wallpaper, the game responds with

-examine it (as would all too often be the case in much "old-school"
+tries to examine it (as would all too often be the case in much “old-school” IF

-IF and all too much poorly-implemented modern IF).
-It is better still if a
+and all too much poorly-implemented modern IF).
+It is better still if a description

-important" message is used in response to any other command involving the
+message is used in response to any other command involving the wallpaper; this kind

 These modern expectations raise a further pair of issues, namely the roles of room